Tic Price: University of Memphis

-Price became Memphis's 14th head coach on March 27, 1997.
-In his first year at the helm, Price and the Tigers exceeded all expectations by going 17–12, winning the National Division of Conference USA and advancing to the NIT.
-His second season was a disappointment as a young but talented Tiger team posted a 13–15 record.
-He was forced to resign days before the start of what would have been his third season because of an inappropriate sexual relationship with a student.
+Price became Memphis' 14th head coach on March 27, 1997.
+In his first year at the helm, Price and the Tigers exceeded all expectations by going 17-12, winning the National Division of Conference USA and advancing to the NIT.
+His second season was a disappointment as a young but talented Tiger team posted a 13-15 record.
+He was forced to resign days before the start of what would have been his third season.